x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrating-imap-mailboxes.md

 2. Prepare your IMAP source email system and get the information you need to migrate.
 If you plan to migrate your domain to Microsoft 365 or Office 365, verify that you own your domain with your domain registrar.

-    Depending on which type of email service you are migrating from, you might need to configure some settings or simply record the name of your email server or service to use later.
+    Depending on which type of email service you are migrating from, you might need to configure some settings or record the name of your email server or service to use later.
 You also need to verify your domain in your domain registry system if you have a custom domain.

 3. Communicate changes to users.